rajadg/learning/angular/readme.md

 ```

 # Structural Directives
 Structural directives are angular directives that allows us to add or remove a HTML element in the Webpage dynamically.
 The directives use the typescript expressions for decision making, so the data in typescript class can influence the structure of the HTML web page at runtime.
+All the structural directives are used as attributes in an existing html tag.
 List of commonly used Structral directives:
 * ngIf
 * ngSwitch